 Today, we are going back to appreciating the local heritage and traditions.
 The native grapes are the focus more than ever perhaps.
 Especially, in this era of uncertainties, I believe that valorization of local tradition and, in this case, viticulture will be crucial.

 …that’s the wine I wanted to mention here as a conclusion to this article.
 And, also as a way of highlighting one of the things I think has been an important outcome of the experimenting era.

 Pakravan-Papi is a small winery in Riparbella, in the province of Pisa, owned by Amineh Pakravan and Enzo Papi.
 They decided in early 2000 to focus on Sangiovese and international, i.e. French, varieties.

-They are part of the more experimental movement making IGT wines.
+They are, or were, part of the more experimental movement making IGT wines.
 They are not in the Bolgheri area but further north along the coast, but it is an area just as interesting and with a unique microclimate.
-This is today an area with wineries such as Caiarossa, Prima Pietra, and La Regola.
+This is today an area with wineries such as Caiarossa, Prima Pietra, Colline Albelle, and La Regola.